-The Development Committee is responsible for establishing and managing fund raising activities to fund the current and future programs supporting the GLA goals.
+The Development Committee is responsible for establishing and managing fund raising activities that support the GLA mission and goals.

 The Finance and Investment Committee obtains annual budget requests from other committees and submits a consolidated annual budget to the Association’s Board of Directors for its approval.
 The committee also makes recommendations to the board on investment policy, required insurance coverage and the selection of independent auditors.
 Finally, the Committee reviews monthly financial statements and the results of the annual audit.

 This committee is responsible for the buoys in Glen Lake, distribution of boating and water safety pamphlets, monitoring fishing issues, working with the state’s Department of Natural Resources on wildlife within the watershed, and working with local conservation officers to reduce illegal taking of game and fish.